kubeflow/kubeflow/kfctl/README.md

 ## Proposed Design

 ### 1. Move the common interface and types required for the library to a pkg directory under bootstrap
        This will allow the library to be easily built and used by kfctl.
+See the MOVE annotations in the Appendix.

 ### 2. Create a KfApi object in the library that wraps ksonnet calls
     - Load